adobe/aio-cli-plugin-app/README.md

   -w, --workspace-name=workspace-name  [DEPRECATED]: please use --workspace instead

+  --confirm-new-workspace              Skip and confirm prompt for creating a new workspace

   --confirm-service-sync               Skip the Service sync prompt and overwrite Service subscriptions in the new
                                        Workspace with current subscriptions